bitdessin/JustDeepIt/docs/source/implementation/salient-object-detection.rst

 Salient Object Detection
 ========================

-Salient object detection is typically used to identify the main object in an image, and it can be applied to one-class object segmentation tasks such as background removal, plant segmentation, root segmentation, and tumor segmentation.
+Salient object detection is typically used to identify the major object in an image.
+It can be applied to one-class object segmentation tasks such as background removal, plant segmentation, root segmentation, and tumor segmentation.
 The fowllowing image is an example of plant segmentation using the dataset of `CVPPP 2017 Challenges <https://www.plant-phenotyping.org/CVPPP2017-challenge>`_.